lekoala/superfile/readme.md

 - hide-clear: hide clear element (if any) until preview is showed
 - ratio: set a ratio (eg: 1:1 for a square ratio) for the image.
 Image is cropped from the center.
 It can be used with max-width/max-height or independantly.
+- quality: image quality (defaults to 1 = 100%).
+- take pictures from the webcam

 ## Limiting accepted file types